liberbyte/bytEM-public/BYTEM_USER_GUIDE.md

 https://waterworks.example/de/frankfurt/water-quality
 ```

-This DEID identifies the data that you want to find and exchange later.
+This DEID identifies data that can be found and exchanged later.

 ## Accessing and Exchanging Data